ECP-WarpX/impactx/examples/distgen/README.rst

 A 4D Kurth Distribution
 ============================

-A 4D Kurth distribution in the transverse phase space variables ( + a longitudinally uniform distribution in t + a Gaussian distribution in p_t ).
+A 4D Kurth distribution in the transverse phase space variables ( + a longitudinally uniform distribution in :math:`t` + a Gaussian distribution in :math:`p_t` ).

 In this test, the initial and final values of :math:`\lambda_x`, :math:`\lambda_y`, :math:`\lambda_t`, :math:`\epsilon_x`, :math:`\epsilon_y`, and :math:`\epsilon_t` must agree with nominal values.